2015 PEN/Ralph Manheim Medal for Translation

 The PEN/Ralph Manheim Medal for Translation is given every three years to a translator whose career has demonstrated a commitment to excellence through the body of his or her work.

-The winner is chosen by the PEN Translation Committee.
+The winner is chosen by a sub-committee of the PEN America Translation Committee.

 From the Committee’s Citation